FlawTechOfficial/docusaurus-netlify-cms/blog/2021-05-11-vip-upgrades.md

 True, we can keep running our platform by implementing third-party ads but I like to think that user experience should be prioritized above everything else.
 Not only ads make the user experience terrible but they also bloat down the website performance.

-### How much do I pay to get the subscription?
+### How much do I donate to get the subscription?

 We are still not sure about the price model so the best option was to let you guys decide our platform's worth.
-Donating any amount will give you access to join the VIP group.
+Donating a minimum amount of $5 will give you access to join the VIP group.

 ### Great!
 How do I donate then?